IT-VBFK/AwesomeAssertions/docs/_pages/extensibility.md

 Another interface, `IMemberMatchingRule`, is used to map a member of the subject to the member of the expectation object with which it should be compared with.
 It's not something you likely need to implement, but if you do, checkout the built-in implementations `MustMatchByNameRule` and `TryMatchByNameRule`.
 It receives a `IMember` of the subject's property, the expectation to which you need to map a property, the dotted path to it and the configuration object uses everywhere.

-The final interface, the `IOrderingRule`, is used to determine whether FA should be strict about the order of items in collections.
-The `ByteArrayOrderingRule` is the one used by default, will ensure that FA isn't strict about the order, unless it involves a `byte[]`.
-The reason behind that is when ordering is treated as irrelevant, FA needs to compare every item in the one collection with every item in the other collection.
+The final interface, the `IOrderingRule`, is used to determine whether AA should be strict about the order of items in collections.
+The `ByteArrayOrderingRule` is the one used by default, will ensure that AA isn't strict about the order, unless it involves a `byte[]`.
+The reason behind that is when ordering is treated as irrelevant, AA needs to compare every item in the one collection with every item in the other collection.
 Each of these comparisons might involve a recursive and nested comparison on the object graph represented by the item.
 This proved to cause a performance issue with large byte arrays.
 So I figured that byte arrays are generally used for raw data where ordering is important.

 ## Thread Safety